henrikstengaard/hstwb-installer/README.md

 Image is now ready for use either in emulator or on real Amiga.

-## Example 2: Create an image using build self install mode
+### Tutorial 2: Create an image using build self install mode

-This example describes step by step how to create an image using build self install mode.
+This tutorial describes step by step how to create an image using build self install mode.

 Start HstWB Installer Setup.
 Type 1 and enter for select image menu.